Healthcare tech: interesting opportunities but beware the hype

 - Significant levels of investment in the space have increased competition for listed stocks, while new healthcare offerings from more traditional technology companies have also raised competitive intensity.

 - A cautious approach is warranted.
 Even following significant share price declines with some businesses appearing profitable and more sustainable, stocks could still be overvalued.

-A growing and ageing population puts immense stress on the healthcare system.
-By 2050, the United Nations estimates that one in six people globally will be over 65 years of age, compared to one in 11 in 2019.
 Not only are healthcare recipients ageing, so too are healthcare providers.
 More than 50% of active doctors in the US and a third of nurses are over the age of 50.
 The World Health Organization (WHO) estimates that there was a deficit of 7.2 million health workers in 2021, and that this figure will rise to 12.9 million by 2035.

 Eroom’s Law (Moore’s Law spelt backwards) states there is an exponential decrease in the productivity of drugs approved per billion dollars of research and development (R&D) spending since 1950.
 Higher costs are ultimately passed through to governments and the consumer in the form of higher drug prices.
 The US Centers for Medicare and Medicaid Services (CMS) predicts around a fifth of US gross domestic product (GDP) will be spent on healthcare by 2028, and that healthcare expenditures are expected to reach almost US$7 trillion by 2030 (Fig.1).

 Exhibit 1: S&P 500 annual earnings change vs. price change (%)

 Technology is alleviating the challenges facing healthcare systems